UW-GAC/QCpipeline/README.txt

 For subsequent runs with individual ethnic groups, make a new "study_unrelated.RData" file and update this parameter in the configuration
-> python pca.py --email user@uw.edu pca.config
+> pca.py --email user@uw.edu pca.config

 The LD pruning file will be used if it already exists, otherwise it will be created.